Latest news

 - Payment rates for herbal leys, legume fallows and winter bird food on arable land will decrease.
 Defra says these payments still reflect income forgone plus cost payment calculations.
 These reductions will only apply to SFI26.

-- All management payments including CSAM1 (soils), CNUM1 (nutrients), CIPM1, CMOR1 (moorland), management payment have been removed.
+- All management payments including CSAM1 (soils), CNUM1 (nutrients), CIPM1 ((integrated pest management), CMOR1 (moorland), agreement management payments have been removed.

 - Enhanced winter stubble (AHW7) has been added to the actions limited to 25% of the SBI.